Skip to main content.

 Several studies have associated later sleep times with many health issues.
 That’s because people who stay up late tend to accumulate sleep debt if they’re forced to wake early.
 Work and school, which commonly begin early, create a mismatch with night owls’ sleep-wake schedules—and can negatively affect their health and performance.

-In fact, people who don’t get enough sleep are at a higher risk for heart disease, high blood pressure, diabetes, anxiety and depression, even accidents and injuries.
+In fact, people who don’t get enough sleep are at a higher risk for heart disease, high blood pressure, diabetes, anxiety and depression, and even accidents and injuries.

 In this scenario, the early bird really does catch the worm.
-Summa Health discusses 4 proven benefits of waking early and steps night owls can take to make the switch.
+Summa Health discusses four proven benefits of waking early and steps night owls can take to make the switch.
 It’s not impossible.
 So, ditch the snooze button and start waking up earlier.
 Hey, it’s a matter of your health!

 Mental health boost